sprblm/The-Design-We-Open/Documenting Internet Shutdowns Workshop/5-positionality statements/positionality-statements.md

 **Cocoa:** I have learnt a lot more about Taiwan and its Internet Freedom and OSS space during the workshops than before.
 My impressions of the country have mainly been about its strong semiconductor industry, progressive policies and threat from ROC.
 I have come to learn more about Taiwan’s complex need for Internet Freedom tech for various political and geographical reasons.
 I have come to learn of the resilience of its people, their capabilities and the ecosystem it offers to voice and develop innovative solutions.

+**Basil:** Taiwan currently enjoys a high degree of internet freedom.
+Unlike some countries, Taiwan does not impose strict regulations on online speech, and people have the freedom to choose how they use the internet.
+Additionally, internet penetration is very high across the country.
+Regarding open-source software (OSS), based on my observations, most people are still more accustomed to using paid software or operating systems.
+This may be due to the school environment, where students typically grow up using Microsoft software, and assignments are often submitted in formats like doc or xls.

 ## What history or personal interaction do you have with Taiwan, OSS and Internet Freedom?

 **Nutmeg:** As a British citizen, before doing these workshops, I distantly understood Taiwan within the context of historical British colonialism.
 My first direct experiences with Taiwan were directly related to open source software and an inclusive attitude towards design as part of how open source software is made better for users.